Jefferies Financial Group Analysts Give Covestro (ETR:1COV) a €75.00 Price Target

-Covestro (ETR:1COV) has been given a €75.00 ($88.24) price objective by equities research analysts at Jefferies Financial Group in a research report issued to clients and investors on Wednesday, Borsen Zeitung reports.
-The brokerage currently has a “buy” rating on the stock.
-Jefferies Financial Group’s price target suggests a potential upside of 34.46% from the company’s current price.
+Covestro (ETR:1COV) received a €75.00 ($88.24) price objective from analysts at Jefferies Financial Group in a research note issued on Tuesday, Borsen Zeitung reports.
+The firm currently has a “buy” rating on the stock.
+Jefferies Financial Group’s price target indicates a potential upside of 34.26% from the stock’s current price.

 Covestro AG develops, produces, and markets polymer materials for various industries worldwide.
 The company operates in three segments: Polyurethanes; Polycarbonates; and Coatings, Adhesives, Specialties (CAS).
 The Polyurethanes segment develops, produces, and markets chemical precursors, such as diphenylmethane diisocyanate, toluene diisocyanate, and polyether polyol, which are used primarily in the furniture, construction, and automotive industries.